 All Board policies and administrative procedures are monitored and tracked using a "Policy/Procedure Review Master Tracking Document" (D6-11) by the Director of Administrative Relations, Chancellor's Office, and all active Board policies and procedures are available to District/College constituents and the public electronically via the District website at www.vcccd.edu (D6-12).
 Constituents are provided District contact information on the District website for questions or requests related to policy and administrative procedures.
-A hard copy master binder of all active Board policies and procedures is also maintained in the Office of Administrative Relations, Chancellor's Office (D6-13).
+A hard copy master binder of all active Board policies and procedures is also maintained in the Office of Administrative Relations, Chancellor's Office.

 District Council on Accreditation and Planning (DCAP) is identifying additional effective measures to capture further feedback from District/College constituents, analyze collected data for potential impediments, and continue modifying operating practices to ensure equitable decision-making and consistency across the District/Colleges.
-One measure identified and developed by DCAP included a survey designed and implemented in September 2012 that collected feedback from employees about ways to improve the flow of information to and from the District through formal channels of the committee and governance structure and to identify any policies or procedures that need clarification or that are difficult to implement in practice.
-Results of the newly-implemented annual survey were discussed at District Consultation Council in September 2012, summarized in the October 2012 Chancellor's Monthly Update, and distributed to employees, students, and community advisory body members (D6-14).
+One measure identified and developed by DCAP included a survey designed and implemented in September 2012 that collected feedback from employees about ways to improve the flow of information to and from the District through formal channels of the committee and governance structure and to identify any policies or procedures that need clarification or that are difficult to implement in practice or that remain problematic.
+Results of the newly-implemented annual survey will be discussed at District Consultation Council in October 2012, summarized in the October 2012 Chancellor's Monthly Update, and distributed to employees, students, and Community Advisory Body members (D6-13).